Stivo/DeScaBaTo/README.md

     usage:
     --blockSize                       Size        	    1 MB
+    --volumeSize                      Size        	    64 MB
     --hashAlgorithm                   HashMethod  	    md5
     --passphrase                      String      	    null
     --algorithm                       String      	    AES
     --keyLength                       int         	    128
     --compression            (-c)     CompressionMode	none

-These options apply to backup, restore and find (except for blockSize which is only for backup).
+These options apply to backup, restore and find (except for blockSize and volumeSize which is only for backup).
 Options are optional.

     restore [options] backupFolder restoreDestinationFolder